-Additionally, the console port does not directly interface with the network modules or the WICs; therefore, no critical security parameters will be passed over the network modules, WICs, or cryptographic processing card from the terminal.
+Additionally, the console port does not directly interface with the network modules, the WICs, or the AIM socket; therefore, no critical security parameters will be passed over the network modules, WICs, or cryptographic processing card from the terminal.

 Conclusion

 Network modules and WAN Interface Cards do not affect the cryptographic processing of the router, nor are they privy to any security parameters contained in the router's cryptographic card.
 The following table describes the input data types and output data types of network modules and WICs: